alexharv074/aws_exam_notes/developer/codebuild_notes.md

 - AWS CodePipeline creates an Amazon S3 artifact bucket and default AWS-managed SSE-KMS encryption keys when you create a pipeline using the Create Pipeline wizard.
 The master key is encrypted along with object data and managed by AWS.

 - You can create and manage your own customer-managed SSE-KMS keys.

+## Cross-account

+- Create a Code Pipeline instance in another account
+- Add a cross-account role

 # AWS CodeDeploy